What Is Intelligent Process Automation (IPA)?

 Insurance verification and billing

 In any healthcare environment, insurance verification is a lengthy and painful process that is mostly manual and has the potential for a bevy of costly errors.
 If information data is not correctly verified, it can lead to delayed payments, rejections, and more.
-On the other hand, IPA can utilize Intelligent Document Processing (IDP) to extract and analyze data.
+On the other hand, IPA can utilize intelligent document processing (IDP) to extract and analyze data.
 Moreover, IPA can interface with a wide range of systems to send and receive pertinent data throughout the organization.

 Quote-to-Cash

-Traditional sales processes are filled with data entry errors and multiple customer complaints about turnaround time, channels, customer service, and more.
-You can simplify the sales cycle using the Quote-to-cash system and automation.
-Since much of the data is structured, IPA can use NLP and OCR to extract data from emails, orders, invoices, and faxes.
+IPA can use NLP and OCR to extract data from emails, orders, invoices, and faxes because much of the data is structured.
 RPA bots can deliver collected data from one system to another.
 Therefore, you can enhance forecasting with better data analysis while mitigating errors.

 Which technology is better for your business?

 RPA and IPA are not competitive; they are complementary technologies.
 IPA takes over where RPA faces limits.
 You can use RPA to address exchange points between segments of the workflow.
-As aforementioned, a platform with IDP may get you further than it would with RPA.
+As mentioned, a platform with IDP may get you further than it would with RPA.

 Discover how leading organizations utilize ProcessMaker to streamline their operations through process automation.